Topology of Almost Complex Structures on Six-Manifolds: Introduction

-The twistor spaces $Z_+(M)$ and $Z_-(M)$ (whose homotopy types generally differ when the dimension of $M$ is divisible by four) carry two natural almost complex structures, differing by the choice of induced orientation on the fiber (see e.g. \cite[Proposition 3.1]{Sa84}), known as the \emph{Atiyah--Hitchin--Singer} and \emph{Eells--Salamon} almost complex structures.
-Even though the standard complex structure and its negative on the fibers $SO(4)/U(2) \cong \CP^1$ and $SO(6)/U(3) \cong \CP^3$ are biholomorphic via complex conjugation, the Eells--Salamon almost complex structure is never integrable \cite[Proposition 3.4]{Sa95}, in contrast to the Atiyah--Hitchin--Singer structure (this phenomenon is not unique to dimensions four and six).
+The twistor spaces $Z_+(M)$ and $Z_-(M)$ (whose homotopy types generally differ when the dimension of $M$ is divisible by four) carry two natural almost complex structures, differing by the choice of induced orientation on the fiber (see, e.g.,~\cite[Proposition~3.1]{Sa84}), known as the \emph{Atiyah--Hitchin--Singer} and \emph{Eells--Salamon} almost complex structures.
+Even though the standard complex structure and its negative on the fibers ${\rm SO}(4)/{\rm U}(2) \cong \CP^1$ and ${{\rm SO}(6)/{\rm U}(3) \cong \CP^3}$ are biholomorphic via complex conjugation, the Eells--Salamon almost complex structure is never integrable~\cite[Proposition~3.4]{Sa84}, in contrast to the Atiyah--Hitchin--Singer structure (this phenomenon is not unique to dimensions four and six).

-Our second main result is a description of the rational homotopy type of (a given component of) the space of almost complex structures on six--manifolds, under the additional assumption that $b_1(M) = 0$ and $\int_M c_1c_2 - c_3 \neq 0$ (\Cref{Qhomotopy6}).
-For this we use an expression of $J(M)$ as the quotient of the space of sections of an $S^7$--bundle by an $S^1$--action (\Cref{fibration}), which one can compare with the result obtained for $c_1=0$ in \cite[Proposition 5.1]{FGM21}.
+Our second main result is a description of the rational homotopy type of (a given component of) the space of almost complex structures on six-manifolds, under the additional assumption that $b_1(M) = 0$ and $\int_M c_1c_2 - c_3 \neq 0$ (Theorem~\ref{Qhomotopy6}).
+For this we use an expression of $J(M)$ as the quotient of the space of sections of an $S^7$-bundle by an $S^1$-action (Theorem~\ref{fibration}), which one can compare with the result obtained for $c_1=0$ in~\cite[Proposition~5.1]{FGM21}.
+Throughout we provide examples for all of the mentioned results.